 Joplin Man Pleads Guilty to Disaster Fraud Related to Tornado Benefits

-SPRINGFIELD, MO—Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Joplin, Missouri man pleaded guilty in federal court today to fraudulently receiving federal disaster benefits following the tornado that struck the city of Joplin on May 22, 2011, killing 158 people and causing more than $2.9 billion in damage.
+SPRINGFIELD, MO—Tammy Dickinson, United States Attorney for the Western District of Missouri, announced today that a Joplin, Missouri man pleaded guilty in federal court today for fraudulently receiving (or applying for) federal disaster benefits following the tornado that struck the city of Joplin on May 22, 2011, killing 158 people and causing more than $2.9 billion in damage.

-Leslie Lynn Williams, 53, of Joplin, pleaded guilty before U.S. District Richard E. Dorr to the charges contained in a December 13, 2012 federal indictment.
+Dustin Joe Showalter, 36, of Joplin, pleaded guilty before U.S. District Judge M. Douglas Harpool to the charge contained in a February 25, 2014 federal indictment.

 This case is being prosecuted by Assistant U.S. Attorney Steven M. Mohlhenrich.
-It was investigated by the FBI, Department of Homeland Security-Office of Inspector General, and the Joplin, Missouri Police Department.
+It was investigated by the U.S. Department of Homeland Security-Office of Inspector General, the FBI, and the Joplin, Missouri Police Department.

 Disaster Fraud Hotline